Robert Beltran - The galactic Gentleman with Heart & Attitude

 ..... or Robert Beltran - The actor between worlds

 Robert Adame Beltran, born on November 19, 1953, in Bakersfield, California, is far more than "just" Commander Chakotay from Star Trek: Voyager.
-The charismatic actor, theater enthusiast, and activist with Mexican roots is a true one-of-a-kind in Hollywood uncomfortably honest, sophisticated, funny, and passionately committed to what's important to him.
+The charismatic actor, theater enthusiast, director, writer, musician, singer and activist with Mexican roots is a true one-of-a-kind in Hollywood, uncomfortably honest, sophisticated, funny, and passionately committed to what's important to him.

 Early years & education